 Wedding Tuxedo Shoes

 Tuxedo shoes are the most elegant choice among groom shoes.
-Shiny, polished look, simple Oxford design that is modern in all centuries – great choice to match your wedding tuxedo.
-The uniqueness and elegance of tuxedo shoes is so timeless, that the tuxedo shoes have only slightly developed since the last century.
-You will basically wear the same shoes as gentlemen from 70s and 80s dancing the night away in jazz bars.
+Shiny, polished look, simple Oxford design that is modern in all centuries – a great choice to match your wedding tuxedo.
+The uniqueness and elegance of tuxedo shoes are so timeless that the tuxedo shoes have only slightly developed since the last century.
+Basically, you'll wear the same shoes as gentlemen from the 70s and 80s dancing the night away in jazz bars.
 Such is the power and statement of tuxedo shoes.

 Formal tuxedo shoes are only black and worn exclusively with tuxedos, so make sure you have the proper outfit ensemble to pair with them.
-The “black rule” allows grooms to play with their tuxedo jackets colors and making a further fashion statement if wanted.
+The “black rule” allows grooms to play with the colors of the jacket and make a further fashion statement if wanted.

 The newest addition to the fashion world is wearing your tuxedo with a pair of loafers.
 Mostly combined with a velvet pair, this powerful fashion ensemble is a joy for the eyes of your guests.
 More on the wedding loafers later on.